-☑ (G) Aviation
+G (G) Aviation

 Our investment strategy is sector-agnostic, and we therefore invest in all sectors in the MSCI World.
 Our strategy with high-emitting sectors is the same as for all our sectors: company data on carbon, water and waste is collected by our in-house analysts, standardised into scores, to allow for comparison between sector peers.
 In the end, the most resource efficient companies are selected for investment.
-Additionally, we also engage frequently with sectors that depend heavily on fossil fuels.
-For example, in 2022 we engaged with the aviation sector regarding the ghost flights issue during the Covid-19 pandemic.
 This means that even though we are investing in high-emitting sectors, we seek to identify the least carbon, water and waste intensive companies when compared to peers.
 The result is that we make significant carbon, water and waste savings compared to our benchmark, a testament to the success of our strategy.